thomas-cunin/blogPorject/README.md

 Project for study.

-With rxjs/rxjs-compat, HttpClient request (use with FireBase), Bulma is used to focus on the typescript.
+With rxjs/rxjs-compat, HttpClient request (use with FireBase), Bulma is used to be focus on the typescript.